marp-team/marpit/docs/fragmented-list.md

 </section>
 ```

 ?> Fragmented list does not change DOM structure and appearances.
-It relys on a behavior of the integrated app whether actually treats the rendered list as fragments.
+It relies on a behavior of the integrated app whether actually treats the rendered list as fragments.